simonmichael/hledger_site/src/how-to-record.md

 ### From past entries
 - Find, copy and modify a past entry in the journal
-- In emacs [ledger-mode](https://ledger-cli.org/doc/ledger-mode.html), enter a date and partial description and complete with C-c TAB
+- Or in emacs [ledger-mode](https://ledger-cli.org/doc/ledger-mode.html), enter a date and partial description and complete with C-c TAB

 ### From future entries
 - Move the entry from a separate file where you prepared it ahead of time (eg future.journal)